marclar/henshall/deployment/ansible/README.md

   (from the local or master ansible server).
 Otherwise use --ask-pass flag with the playbook command below.

-* Edit the hubot configuration in `deployment/ansible/hubot.yml`, then run the playbook command (locally or from the ansible master);
+* Edit the hubot configuration vars in `deployment/ansible/hubot.yml`, then run the playbook command (locally or from the ansible master);

     `ansible-playbook hubot.yml`